mapbender/mapbender-documentation/en/architecture/translation.rst

 *********************************

 Mapbender is automatically adjusted to your browser's language.
-Moreover, you can set the following parameter to your preferred language in the configuration file **app/config/parameters.yml**.
-If a translation should be missed, the set language instead will be used.
+Moreover, you can set fallback language options in the configuration file **app/config/parameters.yml**.
+If a translation from your browser's default language is not translated in Mapbender yet, it will fall back to the predefined language instead.
+We recommend to set English and/or German as fallback options.

 .. code-block:: yaml

-    fallbacks:   en
+    fallbacks: ['en']

 Check whether translations (yml-files) for your language exist